SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Background

-The MinHash-LSH algorithm, implemented using the Python library \textit{datasketch}, is widely used in many NLP studies.
-SlimPajama~\cite{shen2023slimpajama} employed CPU-based MinHash LSH using this library.
-We identified and fixed some bugs in their implementation, and hereafter, we will refer to this corrected version as the \textit{CPU baseline} throughout the paper.
+\paragraph{\textit{\textbf{CPU Baseline.}}} SlimPajama~\cite{shen2023slimpajama} employed CPU-based MinHash LSH using the Python library \textit{datasketch}.
+We identified implementation issues in the publicly released code and corrected them, and hereafter, we will refer to this corrected version as the \textit{CPU baseline} throughout the paper.
 The CPU baseline operates identically to the MinHash LSH process described in Section~\ref{sec:minhashlsh}, with one key difference.
 The difference lies in how comparisons are performed between documents grouped into the same bucket.
-When a bucket contains $B$ documents, comparisons are performed with a $O(B^2)$ time complexity.
-However, in the CPU baseline, comparisons are conducted between the first document's signature vector entering the bucket and those of subsequently arriving documents, resulting in $O(B)$.
+When a bucket contains $D$ documents, the original approach performs pairwise comparisons among all documents, resulting in $O(D^2)$ time complexity.
+However, in the CPU baseline, comparisons are conducted between the first document's signature vector entering the bucket and those of subsequently arriving documents, resulting in $O(D)$.
+Since the CPU baseline relies on the \textit{datasketch} Python library, it is inherently inefficient for highly parallel workloads such as deduplicating billions of documents.

-Recently, NVIDIA introduced a framework called NeMo Curator~\cite{Jennings_NeMo-Curator_a_toolkit}, which includes a GPU-accelerated MinHash LSH algorithm using cuDF~\cite{cudf} and Dask libraries~\cite{dask}.
-We will refer to it as a \textit{GPU baseline}.
-It is based on the approach used for Megatron-Turing NLG~\cite{smith2022using}.
-Similar to the CPU baseline, it does not compare all pairs of documents within a bucket containing $B$ documents.
-An anchor document for each bucket is selected, and the similarity between it and other documents in the bucket is computed.
-The GPU baseline is implemented using the Python GPU Data Frame library, cuDF, where document data is converted into a data frame format and processed with GPU-accelerated operations.
+Notably, search-oriented libraries such as FAISS~\cite{johnson2019billion} and ScaNN~\cite{avq_2020} are excluded from our comparison, as text deduplication for dataset curation focuses on direct token overlap and symbolic similarity rather than high-dimensional vectorization.

+\paragraph{\textit{\textbf{GPU Baseline.}}} For our primary baseline, we evaluate NVIDIA NeMo Curator~\cite{Jennings_NeMo-Curator_a_toolkit}, which currently represents the state-of-the-art in high-performance dataset deduplication.
+This framework provides a GPU-accelerated MinHash LSH pipeline that leverages cuDF~\cite{cudf} and Dask~\cite{dask}.
+While NeMo Curator offers a simplified mode that identifies duplicates based solely on bucket mapping, we specifically compare against the version that performs explicit Jaccard similarity computation.
+This ensures a fair and rigorous evaluation by maintaining high-fidelity standards consistent with CPU baseline and accounting for reductions in false positives.